-If a calibration has been performed, the base station must be inside the calibration envelope and should be connected to the nearest calibration control monument at the accuracy level of the survey
+If a calibration has been performed, the base station must be inside the calibration envelope and should be connected to the nearest calibration control monument at the accuracy level of the survey.

-- → If the data are collected with covariance matrices and there is redundancy or connecting points, a post campaign adjustment can also be performed (although at typically less accuracy than with static network observations).
+If the data are collected with covariance matrices and there is redundancy or connecting points, a post-campaign adjustment can also be performed (although at typically less accuracy than with static network observations).

-- → The following are all terms that must be understood and/or monitored by RTK field technicians: Look for these terms and concepts in the guidelines.
-Knowledge of these is necessary for expertise at the rover:
+The following are all terms that must be understood and/or monitored by RTK field technicians.
+Look for these terms and concepts in the guidelines; knowledge of these is necessary for expertise at the rover:

 - DOP varieties

 - Multipath

 - Baseline RMS

 - Number of satellites

 - Elevation mask (or cut-off angle)

-- Base accuracy- datum level, local level
+- Base accuracy-datum level, local level

 - Base security

 - Redundancy, redundancy, redundancy

-- PPM iono, tropo models, orbit errors
+- PPM-iono, tropo models, orbit errors

-- Space weather- 'G", 'S", "R" levels
+- Space weather- "G", "S", "R" levels

-- Geoid quality
+- · Geoid quality

 - Constraining passive monuments

 - Bubble adjustment

 - Latency, update rate

 - Fixed and float solutions

 - Accuracy versus Precision

 - Signal to Noise Ratio (S/N or C/N0)

 - Elevation Mask

 - Geoid Model

 - Part Per Million (PPM) Error

 - UHF, spread spectrum Radio Communication

 - CDMA/SIM/Cellular TCP/IP Communication

-- → Additionally, the following are concepts that should be understood.
+Additionally, the following concepts should be understood.
 Please see the RT positioning glossary (herein) for brief definitions:

-Carrier Phase/Code Phase WGS 84, ITRS versus NAD 83 GPS and GLONASS Constellations
+- Carrier Phase/Code Phase

+- WGS 84, ITRS versus NAD 83

+- GPS and GLONASS Constellations

-- → RT positioning yields coordinates from the field work performed, but little else in the way of information on the equipment used and how the work was performed.
-The responsible geospatial professional must put in place procedures to ensure that adequate metadata (data about data) is recorded.
+RT positioning yields coordinates from the field work performed, but little else in the way of information on the equipment used and how the work was performed.
+The responsible geospatial professional must put procedures in place to ensure adequate metadata (data about data) is recorded.

-- \rightarrow Quick Field Summary:
+Quick Field Summary:

-- Set the base at a wide open site
+- Set the base at a wide-open site.

-- Set rover elevation mask between 10° & 15°
+- Set rover elevation mask between 10° & 15.°

-- The more satellites the better
+- The more satellites, the better.

-- The lower the PDOP the better
+- The lower the PDOP, the better.

-- The more redundancy the better
+- The more redundancy, the better.

-- Beware multipath
+- Beware multipath.

-- Beware long initialization times
+- Beware long initialization times.

-- Beware antenna height blunders
+- Beware antenna height blunders.

-- Survey with "fixed" solutions only
+- Survey with "fixed" solutions only.

-- Always check known points before, during and after new location sessions

-- Keep equipment adjusted for highest accuracy

-- Communication should be continuous while locating a point

-- Know the precision displayed in the data collector- it might be at the 68 percent level (or one sigma), which is only about half the error spread to get 95 percent confidence

-- Have back up batteries & cables

-- RT doesn't like tree canopy or tall buildings
+- Always check known points before, during and after new location sessions. - Keep equipment adjusted for highest accuracy. - Communication should be continuous while locating a point. - Know the precision displayed in the data collector.
+It might be at the 68 percent level (or one sigma), which is only about half the error spread to achieve 95 percent confidence. - Have back-up batteries & cables. - RT doesn't like tree canopy or tall buildings.